-- All polo shirts must have the GCS logo.
-Long or short-sleeved styles are allowed. - Long-sleeved solid color t-shirts under short-sleeved polo shirts are allowed. - Full-zip-up outerwear must have the GCS logo and must have a GCS polo under it. - 1⁄4 zip or hoodies must have the GCS logo but a polo shirt underneath is not required, but undershirt is required - All shirts must have sleeves, extend past the pants waistline when arms are lifted, and ensure that any undergarments cannot be seen. - On Fridays, all students may wear GCS spirit t-shirts (anything that was not given by the coach or school club as a team shirt must have admin approval) - Senior Only On Fridays, large college logo apparel which includes t-shirts, polo shirts, hoodies, or jackets are permitted.
+- Monday-Thursday only Logoed Polos, Hoodies, or Zip-up sweatshirts are allowed - Long-sleeved solid color t-shirts under short-sleeved polo shirts are allowed.

+- Full-zip-up outerwear must have the GCS logo and must have a GCS polo under it.
+1⁄4 zip or hoodies must have the GCS logo but a polo shirt underneath is not required, but undershirt is required - All shirts must ensure that any undergarments cannot be seen. - On Fridays, all students may wear GCS spirit t-shirts (anything that was not given by the coach or school club as a team shirt must have admin approval) - Senior Only On Fridays, large college logo apparel which includes t-shirts, polo shirts, hoodies, or jackets are permitted.